 |

-purpose, but I specifically prefer the sturdy, thick types (coarse spun
+I specifically prefer the sturdy, thick types (coarse spun polyester

 rinse and re-use, and a good value. |